 In keeping with other documented examples of the Type 1 Yin Yan, my newly-unearthed example lacks the compression screw locking lever which was later added to the engines.
 Moreover, it has a slightly shorter cooling jacket than those seen on my Type 2 examples of the Yin Yan (see below) - the relatively wider top fin has a somewhat reduced vertical height.
 Finally, its prop driver is a composite affair consisting of a fairly thick steel backing washer behind the alloy prop driver itself.
 This was definitely a designed part of the driver, since it is a very accurate fit onto the installation taper at the front of the shaft.
 Its function was to set the end float of the shaft at an appropriate dimension as well as eliminate any alloy-on-alloy rubbing contact between the prop driver and the main bearing housing during starting or in pusher mode.
 A quality feature, which was not carried over to the later examples.
 Indeed, the overall quality of this early example is beyond reproach.

-Seeking some kind of confirmation that this was in fact an"official" variant of the Yin Yan, I checked a few other images.
+Seeking some kind of confirmation that this was in fact an "official" variant of the Yin Yan, I checked a few other images.
 As it turned out, the illustration of the engine which appeared in the early instruction leaflets provided the best confirmation.
 As can be seen in the reproduction at the left, the illustrated engine undoubtedly has the thinner top cooling fin and also lacks a comp screw locking lever.
 Most interestingly, it also seems to have the steel backing washer behind the prop driver.

 Finally, to clinch the matter, the engine which is illustrated in the leaflet lacks any form of cast-on model identification on the visible right-hand side of the crankcase.
 I had wondered about that when I first encountered this image - could it have been an image reproduction error?!?
 Now I need wonder no more - such engines did indeed exist!

 The next question was whether or not this variant of the engine continued for long in production.
 Some evidence in this regard was provided by the image published in "Aeromodeller" magazine which accompanied the previously-cited "Motor Mart" article in the June 1963 issue of the magazine.
-It will be recalled that the illustrated engine had been acquired in Hong Kong by a British naval officer, Lt.
+It will be recalled that the illustrated engine had then recently been acquired in Hong Kong by a British naval officer, Lt.
 Cmdr.
 A. D. Briggs, during a tour of duty there.
 This being the case, it was unquestionably an early example.
 Allowing for the time necessary for the engine to be produced and delivered to the Hong Kong retailer and then for Lt.
-Cmdr Briggs to acquire the engine, complete his tour of duty, return to England and send the engine along to "Aeromodeller" in time for their inspection to be completed by the June 1963 Editorial deadline (some time in May), it was probably manufactured in 1962.
+Cmdr Briggs to acquire the engine, complete his tour of duty, return to England and send the engine along to "Aeromodeller" in time for their inspection to be completed by the June 1963 Editorial deadline (some time in May), it was almost certainly manufactured in 1962.